Olivia de Havilland, Oscar-winning actress, dies at 104

 Goldberg said funeral arrangements are private.

 Italie reported from New York.
-Former AP Writer Dolores Barclay in New York contributed to this report.
+AP journalist John Leicester in Paris and former AP writer Dolores Barclay in New York contributed.